Logo

 Joe Walsh released her debut solo album, Lost in the Lights, in 2007.

-Joe Walsh's eldest daughter, Emma Kristen, was born in 1971 and died in 1974 at 3 years of age as a result of injuries suffered in an automobile accident on her way to nursery school.
+Joe Walsh's eldest daughter, Emma Kristen, was born on April 29,1971, and died on April 1,1974, just shy of 3 years of age from injuries in a car accident on her way to nursery school.

 Joe Walsh's story inspired the track "Song for Emma" on Walsh's solo album So What released later that year.